 As the name suggests, fin or tail rot is a disease that causes the fins to turn opaque or become blood-streaked.
 The fish dies when the erosion of the fin reaches the base of the fin.
 The bacteria that causes fin or tail rot generally do not affect healthy fish.
-Fin rot starts to attack a fish when the fish are stressed, or when their fin is damaged due to extreme fin nipping.
+Fin rot starts to attack a fish when the fish are stressed, or when the fin is damaged due to extreme fin nipping.

 - Rotting of fish fins or tails,

-- Fish’s fins or tail looks like torn with a white edge or red blood streaked,
+- Fish’s fins or tail looks like torn with a white edge or red blood-streaked,

 - Guppy will look like they have missing fins or tail.

-- Poor water quality causes bacteria to grow attacking a weak fish.
+- poor water quality causes bacteria to grow, attacking a weak fish.

-- Frequent water change helps a lot to overcome most of the disease.
+- Frequent water change helps a lot to overcome most of the disease,

 - Whitish cotton-wool growth appears in fish body or fins,

-- Fungus are typically secondary infections,
+- Fungi are typically secondary infections.

-- Caused due to excessive fin nipping or wound in body or gills,
+- caused due to excessive fin nipping or wound in body or gills,

-- The fungus also occurs in fish when you keep them in the water that is too cold.
+- the fungus also occurs in fish when you keep them in the water that is too cold.

-- Anti-Fungal medicines are available on most of the pet store to fight bacteria,
+- Antifungal medicines are available on most of the pet store to fight bacteria,

 - Increasing the temperature slightly can provide double protection,

-- Remove half of the tank water in every 2-3 days and add chlorine-free water at the correct temperature.
+- Remove half of the tank water every 2-3 days and add chlorine-free water at the correct temperature.